kayliedehart/Evolution/3/README.txt

 3minbull.patch is a patch that changes the minimum number of bull points possible on a card from 2 to 3.

+smallestfirst.patch is a patch that makes the player play the smallest card first.
+This patch is more than one line due to us patching it off a different patch.

 3minbull.patch, handsize.patch, maxcardval.patch, maxstack.patch, and smallestfirst.patch all must be applied after the other patches in order for them to patch properly.